can3p/ansible-django-stack/README.md

   and use a password for `sudo` access)
 - Restricts SSH access to the new user specified by the `server_user` variable
 - Deletes the `root` password
+- Sets up a firewall to keep only ports 22, 443 and 80 (for certbot) open.

 ### Separate notes